 - You should now see a test table with three columns and one row.

 - Run the following SQL code to create a table with four columns and two rows.

 How to set up the database

 You can install MySQL on any computer running macOS High Sierra 10.13.1 or later, but there are several ways.

 If you want to follow this tutorial from the start, you can download MySQL from the Mac App Store.
-If you use an existing database, you can either copy the file to the computer or use the MySQL Workbench software.
+Using an existing database, you can copy the File to the computer or use the MySQL Workbench software.

 Let’s see how to set up the database with both methods.